 Then its time to get back on your bike for the longest leg of your bike tour.
 Your day will be spent riding down the Amstel river and through the Green Heart.
 Stop for some apple tart en route and explore the beauty of this region.

-Today's cycling is approximately 78km but if this is too far, spend an extra night in Woerden making today 30km and the following day 48km.
+If 78km is too far, you can spend an extra night in Woerden making today 30km and the following day 48km.

 Enjoy a leisurely breakfast at the hotel before departing for your homeward travel.